Working Together in the Watershed

 Community Small Grants Program

 The Community Small Grants Program was initiated in 2006 by the RSC.
-Its purpose is twofold: to support town efforts that help to protect and enhance river resources, and to strengthen relationships between the RSC and municipal entities which are on the front lines in protecting these resources.
+Its purpose is to support town efforts that help to protect and enhance the Sudbury, Assabet, and Concord Rivers and their outstandingly remarkable values.
+The grant program also aims to engage municipalities and local organizations in protecting the rivers’ resources and building strong local stewardship of the rivers in accordance with The Sudbury, Assabet, and Concord Wild and Scenic River Conservation Plan (River Conservation Plan).
 Any municipal entity (conservation commissions, historical commissions, libraries, schools, recreation departments, public works, etc.) is eligible, as well as community-based non-profit 501(c)(3) organizations.
 These include local land trusts, garden clubs, art associations, churches, watershed and neighborhood groups.
 Individuals interested in participating, should partner with one of these town entities or local organizations.
 Since 2010, there has been an added interest in using the arts to promote the rivers.

-Click here to download the 2023 Community Grants Request for Proposals and Application
+Click here to download the 2025-2026 Community Grants Request for Proposals and Application.

 A wide variety of projects have been supported through this program ranging from a water resource inventory, to invasive species management, trail enhancement, school programs, art murals, speaker series, and medical waste collection.
-See a listing of past projects.
+See the Bartlett's Landing Ribbon Cutting (2022) and the Middlesex Canal Ribbon Cutting Ceremony (2021).

 River Stewardship Council sponsored sculpture as part of Framingham Centre Common Cultural District's "Many Cultures, One Heart" public art project.